techtolentino/techtolentino.github.io/_posts/2016-08-02-welcome-to-the-squad.md

 With all that being said, I've learned a lot about what it means to truly on-board a new team member.
 Additionally, the topic sparked a pretty decent discussion at our latest sprint retrospective meeting.
 Here are some interesting takeaways that I believe are worth sharing:

-- **Have a 'Day 1 starter kit'** - this can be as minimal as a document with a list of things to know and accomplish on the first day, or as awesome as an interactive todo list app.
+- **Have a 'Day 1 starter kit'** - this can be as minimal as a document with a list of things to know and accomplish on the first day, or as awesome as an interactive to-do list app.
 But basically, this starter kit should aim to address human needs with things like a logistical tour, team info, and channels of communication
 - **Creating a sponsorship system** - for the first week or two, someone on the team can volunteer to be a sponsor for the new team member, ensuring that the new team member has all of the essentials in place, and, a new friend
 - **Providing artifacts** - the new team member might want to go home with some artifact(s) to review.
 It shouldn't be required homework, but it does give the new member the opportunity to fill in any gaps and formulate questions.
 Ideas that came to mind were slide decks, repositories, links to documentation, seating charts, org charts, and so forth
 - **The 'Meet us' challenge** - the new member joining the team can possibly book at least 5 meetings, with different individuals on the team, just to chat and get know that team member.
 Discussion topics can include previous experience, current work, understanding one's role in the team.
 (I think this provides great benefit)